mathigon/textbooks/euclidean-geometry/content.md

 {.step(data-t=99)} This one is difficult: take the bottom corner of the paper and fold it all the way up, along the horizontal line you just created.
 Some of the folds you made before will be inverted.
 Then turn over and repeat.

-{.step(data-t=135)} Make sure the two "legs" are pointing down.
+{.step(data-t=135)} Make sure the two “legs" are pointing down.
 Then take the left and right corner and fold them towards the center line.
 Turn over and repeat.

-{.step(data-t=172)} You're almost done!
+{.step(data-t=172)} You’re almost done!
 Slightly open the right side, and fold the head up towards the top.
 You will have to turn it inside out.
 Then repeat the same with the tail on the left.

 {.step(data-t=203)} Reverse the fold as shown to create a beak.
 You can decide how long you want it to be by picking the location of the fold.